-The organizational form that is produced is very important here.
-As I have argued elsewhere (Apple 2006), since much of the religiously conservative home-schooling movement shares a sense of purity and danger in which all elements of the world have a set place, such an organization of both knowledge and pedagogy embodies the ideological structure underlying the evangelical universe.
+The organizational form that is produced here is very important.
+As I have argued elsewhere (Apple, 2006), since much of the religiously conservative home schooling movement has a sense of purity and danger in which all elements of the world have a set place, such an organization of both knowledge and pedagogy embodies the ideological structure underlying the evangelical universe.
 As Bernstein (1977) reminds us, it is often in the form of the curriculum that the social cement that organizes our consciousness at its most basic level is reproduced.

-While the form of the curriculum is clearly a collection code in key ways (ibid.), its content is partly integrated, with project methods also being used in many conservative home schoolers' practices.
-For example, while parents may use the detailed sequential curriculum purchased from the Weaver Curriculum Series because it enables lessons to be related to a sequential reading of the Bible, these same parents also approve of the ways in which such curricular material includes creative ideas for student projects.
-Thus, one parent had her children engage in brick making as part of the study of the Tower of Babel.
-She also used the genealogies of the Old Testament to stimulate her children's study of their family tree (Stevens 2001: 58).
+While the form of the curriculum is clearly a collection code in key ways (Bernstein, 1977), the content is partly integrated.
+Project methods are also used in many conservative home schoolers' practices.
+For example, at the same time as parents may use the detailed sequential curriculum purchased from The Weaver Curriculum Series because it enables lessons to be related as well to a sequential reading of the Bible, these same parents also approve of the ways in which such curricular material includes creative ideas for student projects.
+Thus, one parent had her children engage in brick-making as part of the study of the Tower of Babel.
+She also used the genealogies of the Old Testament to stimulate her children's study of their family tree (Stevens, 2001, p.
+58).

 This kind of integration is found in nearly all of the widely used material.
-Stevens clearly describes a common situation (2001: 58-59):
+Stevens clearly describes a common situation.

 By creative elaboration, curriculum authors spin out a wide range of lessons from biblical passages.
 Every word and phrase can be a metaphor for a revered character trait, a starting point for a science lesson.
 In this instance the first line of the first verse of the Sermon on the Mount, "Seeing the crowds, he went up the mountain," commences lessons on sight, light, and the biological structure of the eye, as well as character studies on the virtues of alertness.
 [The parent] noted that her children's "entire curriculum will be Matthew 5, 6, and 7.
 Through high school."
 Detailed lesson plans provide project descriptions and learning guides for children of various ages, so that the whole family can do the same lesson at once.
 "Our part in this," [the parent] explained, "is to read through the booklet."
+(2001, pp. 58-59)

-This sense of the importance of structured educational experiences that are infused with strong moral messages is not surprising, given the view of a secular world filled with possible sins, temptations, and dangers.
-The emphasis, then, on equipping children with an armor of strong belief supports a pedagogical belief that training is a crucial pedagogic act.
+This sense of the importance of structured educational experiences that are infused with strong moral messages is not surprising given the view of a secular world filled with possible sins, temptations, and dangers.
+The emphasis then on equipping children with an armor of strong belief supports a pedagogical belief that training is a crucial pedagogic act.
 While children's interests have to be considered, these are less important than preparing children for living in a world where God's word rules.
-This commitment to giving a shield of "right beliefs" "nourishes demands for school material" (Stevens 2001: 60).
-A market for curriculum materials, workbooks, lesson plans, merit badges to reward good work, videotapes and CDs, and so many other things that make home schooling seem more doable is created not only out of a strategy of aggressive marketing and of using the Internet as a major mechanism for such marketing.
-It is also created and stimulated because of the ideological and emotional elements that underpin the structures of feeling (Williams 1977) that help organize the conservative evangelical home schooler's world (see Apple 2006).
+This commitment to giving an armor of "right beliefs" "nourishes demands for school material" (Stevens, 2001, p.
+60).
+A market for curriculum materials, workbooks, lesson plans, rewards for doing fine work such as merit badges, videotapes and CDs, and so many other things that make home schooling seem more doable is created not only out of a strategy of aggressive marketing and of using the Internet as a major mechanism for such marketing; but it is also created and stimulated because of the ideological and emotional elements that underpin the structures of feeling that help organize the conservative evangelical home schooler's world (see Apple, 2006).